clausehound/clausehound-blog/content/blog/paying-with-shares-the-startup-employers-perspective/index.md

 author: info@clausehound.com
 tags: ["ESOP","Employment Agreement","Shareholders Agreement","Human Resources"]
 date: 2016-02-12 19:29:30
-description: "This article discusses the option of "paying with shares" which allows startups to offer their employees to purchse shares in the company in lieu of offering them a raise"
+description: "This article discusses the option of "paying with shares" which allows startups to offer their employees to purchase shares in the company in lieu of a raise."

 ---